-A. Participant shall comply with, and be bound by, all ERCOT Protocols as they pertain to provision of Reliability Must-Run Service by a Resource Entity.
+A. Participant shall comply with, and be bound by, all ERCOT Protocols and Other Binding Documents as they pertain to provision of Reliability Must-Run Service by a Resource Entity.

 B. All budget and actual cost information submitted to ERCOT in accordance with the Protocols, including costs for work that is expected to be performed by an Affiliate of the Resource Entity, must include only those costs that are necessary and reflective of fair-market value.